DavyJonesLocker/ember-validations/README.md

 });
 ```

-The `init` function is given access to the `this.options` which is simply
+The `pushDependentValidationKeys` function is called during `init` and is given access
-a POJO of the options passed to the validator.
+to the `this.options` which is simply a POJO of the options passed to the validator.
 `dependentValidationKeys` is the collection of paths relative to
 `this.model` that will be observed for changes.
 If any changes occur on
 any given path the validator will automatically trigger.